docker/docs/docker-hub/orgs.md

 address.
 When you invite team members using their email address, we recommend that users create a Docker account before accepting the invite to join the team.
 If you are using a Docker Team or a Business subscription, inviting team members using their email address counts towards a seat.
-You can

 If the user isn't in your organization: